-- Increase the rate of construction of alternative transportation facilities - Reduce the percent of trips to work by single-occupant vehicle to 65 percent by 2035 - Locate 50 percent of new housing and 75 percent of new employment within urban centers - Reduce regional per capita municipal and industrial water use expand the rail transit system.
-To maximize the benefit of this investment, the areas surrounding existing and future transit stations should be developed or redeveloped to include appropriate higher-density, mixeduse, pedestrian-oriented development that supports transit use.
+Transit-Oriented Development.
+The citizens of the Denver metropolitan region have a very large financial commitment to expand the rail transit system.
+To maximize the benefit of this investment, the areas surrounding existing and future transit stations should be developed or redeveloped to include appropriate higher-density, mixed-use, pedestrian- and bicycle-oriented development that supports transit use.
+DRCOG supports legislative initiatives that foster transit-oriented development, including but not limited to: